Topic 9: Plant biology (13 hours)

 ***Data Based Questions p.
 414-415***

-∑ - Incompressibility of water allows transport along hydrostatic pressure gradients.
+∑ - The incompressibility of water allows transport along hydrostatic pressure gradients.

-- Build-up of sucrose and solutes, causes water to enter the companion cells through osmosis
+- The build-up of sucrose and solutes, causes water to enter the companion cells through osmosis

 - The incompressibility of water and the rigid cell walls causes a build-up of pressure